tc39/proposal-function-pipe-flow/README.md

 If `Function.pipeAsync` receives no arguments, then it will return `Promise.resolve(undefined)`.

-## Function.flow
+## (LTR) Function.flow
-The `Function.flow` static method creates a new function by combining several callbacks.
+The `Function.flow` static method creates a new function by combining several callbacks in left-to-right order.

 ```js
 Function.flow(...fns);